elisanchez-beep/metaphorLLM/README.md

   -

 # VLLM
-`zero_shot_vllm.py` loads a LLMs with a higher number of parameters, e.g., Qwen-2.5-72B and does inference over all datasets.
+`zero_shot_vllm.py` loads LLMs with a higher number of parameters, e.g., Qwen-2.5-72B and does inference over all datasets.
 To run this code, see examples like `eval_qwen72b.sh` and `eval_qwen72b_paraphrases.sh`.